-For the past two weeks, I have been working on a motorcycle wreck case wherein the client was hospitalized at the University of Louisville Hospital for over 30 days.
+I have been working on a motorcycle wreck case wherein the client was hospitalized at the University of Louisville Hospital for over 30 days.
 As a result, the motorcyclist has medical expenses in the six-figure range.
-Further, even the subrogation claim being asserted by the health plan to recover the medical expenses they have paid, exceeds the insurance coverage on the at-fault driver.
-Recall that in Kentucky and Indiana a driver only needs to have as little as $25,000 per person in insurance coverage to lawfully operate an automobile.
-In this case, that’s what the at-fault driver was insured for.
+Yes, the client has health insurance and we will be using the health insurance of the motorcyclist to pay the medical bills and to reduce the medical bills to a lower amount.
+However, even the subrogation claim being asserted by the health plan, (a claim by the health plan to recover the medical expenses they have paid), exceeds the insurance coverage on the at-fault driver.
+For this case, the at-fault driver was insured for only $25,000 per person.
+In Kentucky and Indiana, this is the state minimum and a driver only needs to have as little as $25,000 per person in insurance coverage to lawfully operate an automobile.

-On a side note, be careful about settling with one insurance policy and trying to pursue another.
+On a final note, be careful about settling with one insurance policy and trying to pursue another.
 Depending upon what you sign, you could inadvertently release a claim against the driver’s insurance by settling with the company with that insures the motor vehicle.
-Also, there are specific statutes, both in Kentucky and Indiana, that require certain procedures to be followed to preserve an underinsured motorist claim and BEFORE you settle with the liability carrier.
+There are specific statutes, both in Kentucky and Indiana, that require certain procedures to be followed to preserve an underinsured motorist claim and BEFORE you settle with the liability carrier.
 If you don’t follow these procedures, your underinsured claim could be barred.
-Just like a cake needs all the layers to be made properly or it will lean and fall apart.

-If the at-fault driver has a one million dollar insurance policy, you are in good shape.
-In contrast, if the at-fault driver is driving a 1980 Chevrolet Chevette, that same case with those same injuries is going to be worth a whole lot less.
+There’s one final point that I do hope you will think about.
+The value of a personal injury claim, unless you buy the correct insurance on your own motorcycle insurance before the wreck, depends upon luck.
+If the at-fault driver has a one-million-dollar insurance policy, you are in good shape.
+In contrast, if the at-fault driver is driving a 1980 Chevrolet, that same case with those same injuries is going to be worth a whole lot less.